trgrimm/trgrimm.github.io/_posts/2024-05-01-abalone_tidymodels.md

 # save the predictions to a .csv
 write.csv(test_preds_ensemble, file = 'abalone_preds_ensemble.csv', row.names = FALSE)
 ```

+## Final Kaggle competition results

+After submitting the predictions, they are assessed by Kaggle once the competition ends.
+Our RMSLE
+score for the final test set and leaderboard position are then reported.

+Based on predictions from our XGBoost and ensemble models above, we achieved a RMSLE score of:

+* 0.14651 with just the XGBoost model, and
+* 0.14579 with the ensemble model.

+This places us in 379/2608 position in the final leaderboard standings from
+the competition, meaning we are in the top 14.5% of participants, or the 85.5th percentile!

+It’s possible to improve this RMSLE score by considering things such as
+additional feature engineering, model preprocessing, and model tuning.
+We could also consider using additional models such as deep NN’s.
+However, everything here was kept pretty simple for the sake of
+demonstrating how to perform a simple analysis with `tidymodels` to
+produce pretty good results without a lot of additional effort.

 \[^1\] Maron, O, and A Moore, (1994) “Hoeffding Races: Accelerating
 Model Selection Search for Classification and Function Approximation”,